iijere/christmas/README.md

 # This script is run on MKS Nodes, parses log files in
 # /var/log/chrony/ up until the oldest date found
 # and exports the data to a s3 bucket for FINRA compliance.
-# Optimized to reduce S3 API load across large clusters
 ##

+# import ms.version
 import logging
-import logging.handlers as handlers import os import sys import tempfile import time import urllib3 import json import hashlib import random from datetime import datetime, timedelta from threading import Timer from requests.exceptions import SSLError from pythonjsonlogger import jsonlogger
+import logging.handlers as handlers import os import shutil import sys import tempfile import time import urllib3 import json from datetime import datetime, timedelta from requests.exceptions import SSLError from pythonjsonlogger import jsonlogger